Sunday, December 18, 2022

 • The book of Jasher (chapter 27) also describes how Esau killed Nimrod.
 (Abraham no doubt had related to his son Isaac the account of how Nimrod had twice tried to kill him, and also how Nimrod had captured Lot.
 Esau no doubt wanted revenge on Nimrod for all the evil he had done to his family.)
 The book of Jasher describes how Esau one evening surprised Nimrod in a field and killed him by cutting off his head with a sword.
 Esau then fought and killed the two men that were with Nimrod.
 Esau also took the garment of animal skin worn by Nimrod (the garment of animal skin that God had made for Adam).
 This is when Esau came in from the field exhausted, and sold his birthright to his brother Jacob in exchange for a pot of lentil stew (Jasher 27:11-14; as recorded in Genesis 25:29-34).
 Nimrod was 215 years old when he died by the hand of Esau (Jasher 27:15).
 A similar account is related in the Jewish Talmud, with the only difference being that Esau shot Nimrod through the heart with an arrow (see The Talmud, translated by H. Polano [Philadelphia, 1876], p.
 58).
 Of course, both accounts could be true; Esau could have first shot Nimrod through with an arrow and then cut off his head with a sword.

-Dr. Kent Hovind is an expert on the creation account as recorded in the book of Genesis, and his "Longevity Chart" confirms several important facts listed above, namely, that "Noah lived three hundred and fifty years after the flood" (Gen. 9:28), and according to the genealogy given in Genesis, Noah was a contemporary of Abraham for over one hundred years!
+Dr. Kent Hovind is an expert on the creation account as recorded in the book of Genesis, and his "Longevity Chart" confirms several important facts listed above, namely, that "Noah lived three hundred and fifty years after the flood" (Gen. 9:28), and according to the genealogy given in Genesis, Noah was a contemporary of Abraham for 58 years!
 In the chart, Dr. Hovind affirms: "All ten of Abraham's post-Flood ancestors (even Noah) were alive for his early life (imagine family reunions)!"
 What's more, Noah's son Shem lived for another five hundred years after the flood (Gen. 11:10-11), and he actually outlived Abraham!
 Dr. Hovind affirms: "Shem knew Abraham, Isaac, and Jacob."
 Genesis chapters 10-11 also make it clear that Abraham was a descendent of Noah through the line of Shem and his son Eber, and from him comes the name "Hebrew" (Gen. 14:13).

 No comments: